A Squatter Could Acquire Legal Rights to Your Hampton Roads Home!

 So what requirements must a squatter fulfill in order to file an Adverse Possession claim in Virginia?

 The Squatter Must Be Physically Living on the Property

-Under Adverse Possession rights, actual possession is a requirement.
+Under Adverse Possession rights, actual possession is a requirement to prove adverse possession.
 Besides physically living there, the squatter must be able to show that they have been maintaining the property as though it were their own.
 For example, they could show that they've been making improvements and conducting repairs.

 The Squatter Must Make their Occupation of the Property Obvious to Anyone

-The squatter must not try to hide the fact that they are living on the property.
+The squatter must not try to hide the fact that they are living on the property if they tend to claim legal ownership through adverse possession.
 The legal owner should be able to note their squatter's presence on the property.

 The Squatter Must Possess the Property Exclusively

 Sharing the possession with strangers, other tenants, or even the owner can invalidate their Virginia Adverse Possession claim.